smucclaw/eu-ai-act/act.md

 (50) 'subject' for the purpose of real world testing means a natural person who participates in testing in real world conditions;

-(51) 'informed consent' means a subject\'s free and voluntary expression of his or her willingness to participate in a particular testing in real world conditions, after having been informed of all aspects of the testing that are relevant to the subject\'s decision to participate; in the case of minors and of incapacitated subjects, the informed consent shall be given by their legally designated representative;
+(51) 'informed consent' means a subject\'s free and voluntary expression of his or her

+willingness to participate in a particular testing in real world conditions, after having

+been informed of all aspects of the testing that are relevant to the subject\'s decision to participate; in the case of minors and of incapacitated subjects, the informed consent shall be given by their legally designated representative;

-(52) \'AI regulatory sandbox\' means a concrete framework set up by a national competent authority which offers providers or prospective providers of AI systems the possibility to develop, train, validate and test, where appropriate in real world conditions, an innovative AI system, pursuant to a specific plan for a limited time under regulatory supervision.
+(52) 'AI regulatory sandbox' means a concrete framework set up by a national competent authority which offers providers or prospective providers of AI systems the possibility to develop, train, validate and test, where appropriate in real world conditions, an innovative AI system, pursuant to a specific plan for a limited time under regulatory supervision.

 *Article 4*